With the advancement of smartphone technology, an expansion in digital marketing has been observed over the years in India.

 3. Film media

 It is widely known the affair Indians have with Bollywood, Tollywood, and other cinemas in the country.
 This presents a huge marketing opportunity for distributors to interact with their audience.
-QR Codes can be used on movie posters to show movie trailers or to allow booking tickets online.
+One can put QR Codes on movie posters to show movie trailers or to allow booking tickets online.

 This makes a lot of sense for India as a large section of the popular is enthusiastic about cinema but cannot read or write.
 However, they do know how to click a picture and most have a smartphone.
 Since scanning a QR Code is as easy as clicking a picture, they can easily access movie trailers and other videos using their smartphones.